Aikido Moral Code:

 or my child?

-The best way is to read the website fully, make a phone call, the number can be found on the "contact us" page on this website, you will then be walked through what is involved.
-It is highly recommended that parents wishing for their child to be involved in Aikido with SSA that they too experience the art through the Adults classes.
+The best way is to read the website fully, make a phone call or send an email from the contact page on this website, you will then be walked through what is involved.
+It is highly recommended that parents wishing for their child to be involved in Aikido with SSA that they too experience the art through the Adults sessions.
 Southern Schools of Aikido is on Facebook, Instagram, Tik Tok & YouTube for further virtual experiences.